damicon/zfswatcher/README.md

     dpkg -i zfswatcher_0.01-1_amd64.deb

-The service is enabled by default according to the Debian and Ubuntu conventions.
+The service is started by default according to the Debian and Ubuntu conventions.

 Installing and upgrading on RHEL/CentOS/Scientific Linux
 --------------------------------------------------------

-Download the .rpm package and install it with `rpm`, for example:
+Download the .rpm package and install it with `yum`, for example:

-    rpm -U zfswatcher-0.01-1.x86_64.rpm
+    yum install zfswatcher-0.01-1.x86_64.rpm

-The service is **not** enabled by default according to Red Hat conventions.
-It can be enabled as follows:
+The service is **not** started by default according to Red Hat conventions.
+It can be started as follows:

-    chkconfig zfswatcher on
     service zfswatcher start